Felix Arndt Portrait

 Nola managed to remain in print throughout the 20th century, selling millions of copies to hopeful pianists who wanted to try and catch that unique style.
 It was available as a popular piano duet as well.
 Overall the piece became perhaps the best seller in the catalog of Sam Fox who also had acquired many other Arndt compositions.
 By the late 1920s, Lopez had made it his theme song, preserving his arrangement on film in 1932 in the first of the Big Broadcast films and giving it constant radio exposure as well.
 A quickly rendered performance of it was heard in the orchestra introduction in the 1930 two-strip Technicolor film King of Jazz, starring Paul Whiteman and his orchestra.
 Guitarist Les Paul even had a top-ten with it in the 1950s using his revolutionary multi-tracking guitar recording technique.
 In the 21st century pianist Sue Keller has become associated with the tune, which was a favorite of her mother.

-Arndt's music and style were most certainly influential on a number of composers of the 1920s, and they help provide us a continuation of his legacy and the amazing potential he possessed.
+Arndt's music and style were most certainly influential on a number of composers of the 1920s, and they help to provide us a continuation of his legacy and the amazing potential he possessed.

 Article Copyright© by the author, Bill Edwards.
 Research notes and sources available on request at ragpiano.com - click on Bill's head.